35 Tips to market your event for FREE!

 19. Coupons/ Discounts

-Use discount to convert early interest to registration.
+Use the discount to convert early interest to registration.
 Discounts like an early bird, bulk for group /team booking are great to generate buzz.

 With Explara, you can use the discount code, bulk discount for certain types of tickets/registrations.